Vertebroplasty Overview

 Osteoporosis - vertebroplasty

-Cement is then injected into the broken spine bone to make sure it does not collapse again.
+Cement is then injected into the broken spine bone to strengthen it and make sure it does not collapse again.

 This procedure is similar to kyphoplasty.
 However, kyphoplasty involves the use of a balloon that is inflated at the end of the needle to create space between the vertebrae.